evmos/ethermint/docs/guides/keys-wallets/metamask.md

 ## Downloading State

-to see metamask logs, go to top right circle -> settings -> advanced -> download state logs. if you search through the json file for the account address you'll find the tx history
+To see your Metamask logs, go to top right circle an`Settings` > `Advanced` > `Download State Logs`.
+If you search through the JSON file for the account address you'll find the transaction history.